neurosity/neurosity-sdk-js/docs/getting-started.md

   <img alt="Pulled out three variables from .env" src="assets/images/tutorial/vscode-got-env-variables.png">
 </p>

-### Instantiate a Notion Session
+### Instantiate a Notion

-We can then use the `deviceId` to instantiate a new Notion session by adding the following line to our file.
+We can then use the `deviceId` to instantiate a new Notion by adding the following line to our file.

 ```js
 const notion = new Notion({